keithalewis/papers/ftap.md

 The set of possible outcomes can contain historical information and data other than prices.
-Many models involving trading stategies do.
+Many models involving trading strategies do.

 ### Algebras
 An _algebra_, $\AA$, is a collection of subsets of $\Omega$ closed under complement and union.
 Elements of $\AA$ are called _events_.
-It is customary to assume the empty set belongs to an algebra.
+It is customary to assume the empty set, hence $\Omega$, belongs to an algebra.
 An _atom_, $A\in\AA$ has the property $B\subseteq A$ and
 $B\in\AA$ implies $B = \emptyset$ or $B = A$.